-The Krentz Cello Studio enjoys a reputation for excellence.
-The studios are focused on the idea that the best single motivator is progress and therefore the ability to truly enjoy the cello’s full potential.
-When we imagine playing the cello, we imagine playing well.
+The Krentz Cello Studio is one of the nations finest pre-college studios.
+With students having won dozens of national and international competitions and opportunities, the studio is proof that the best single motivator is playing well.
+When we imagine playing the cello, we imagine sounding great.
 We want to make music with a cello voice that we can love!
 The Krentz Cello Studio helps to build some of the finest young players around.

 Dr. Kevin Krentz